ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 	</table>

 ## Create a backend subnet, security group and VSI
 {: #backend-subnet-vsi}

-In this section, you will use the subnet created with the VPC as the subnet for the backend followed by the creation of a virtual server instance and a security group.
+In this section, you will create a subnet, a security group and a virtual server instance for the backend.

+### Create a subnet for the backend

+To create a new subnet for the backend,

+1. Click **VPC and subnets** under Network on the left pane
+2. Click **Subnets** > New subnet
+   a.
+Enter **vpc-pubpriv-backend-subnet** as name, then select the VPC you created.
+   b.
+Select a location.
+   c.
+Enter the IP range for the subnet in CIDR notation, i.e., **10.240.1.0/24**.
+Leave the **Address prefix** as it is and select the **Number of addresses** as 256.
+3. Select **VPC default** for your subnet access control list(ACL).
+You can configure the inbound and outbound rules later.
+4. Switch the **Public gateway** to **Attached** to allow virtual server instances in the subnet to have access to the public internet.
+5. Click **Create subnet** to provision it.

 ### Create a backend security group
 ACLs provide security at the subnet level and Security Groups (SGs) provide security at the server instance level.
 Let's create and configure rules for inbound and outbound traffic to your VSIs.